fogbow/fogbowcloud.org/content/pages/install-fogbow.md

 cd fogbow-playbook/conf-files
 ```

-After it is necessary to edit 11 configuration files.
-Please, note that is only **necessary** to edit the configuration constants that the line above contains the token **"*# Required*".**
+Then, edit the configuration files present in this directory.
+Please, note that it is only **necessary** to edit the configuration constants that have an annotation **"*# Required*".** in the line above them.

 #### Hosts configuration